 Compare the offers of several airline companies

 Check all the airlines that have routes to your travel destination, including low-cost airlines.
-To stay competitive, the big airline companies usually match the rates of low-cost airlines for the same destinations.
+To stay competitive, the big airline companies usually match the best air fares offered by low-cost airlines for the same destinations.
 However, this applies only to a small percentage of seats on a flight.

 If you book a low-cost airline, check if you’re really getting your money’s worth or less.
 Look if they charge extra for benefits like luggage transfers, in-flight meal service, choosing your seat in advance, and so on.